lip6/ITSTools-web/pgal.md

 The initial value can be expressed using an integer expression built of constants and/or type parameters, but it cannot refer to other variables.
 The declaration ends with a semicolon.

+## Synchronization Guard

+are enabled by a guard, which is a Boolean expression and If the guard is true in the current state,